-Red River Commodities (Lubbock, TX, 806.763.9747) contracts any oilseed for birdfood.
-South Plains delivery is Lubbock or Plainview, but call for possible additional locations.
-Limited contracts are currently about \$12.50/cwt with no penalty/premium for oil content.
+Red River Commodities (Lubbock, TX, 806.763.9747) contracts in 2005 are full for any oilseed for birdfood.
+South Plains delivery is typically Lubbock or Plainview, but early contracts were near \$11/cwt.
+There is no penalty/premium for oil content.

-Seed Resource (Tulia, TX, 800.724.4306, Chick Childress or Wayne Swink) is a subsidiary of Attebury Grain.
-Seed Resource coordinates purchasing on NuSun oilseed for Attebury and can arrange delivery at Attebury elevator locations throughout the Texas High Plains.
+Seed Resource (Tulia, TX, 800.724.4306, Chick Childress) is a subsidiary of Attebury Grain.
+Seed

+Resource coordinates purchasing on NuSun oilseed for Attebury and can arrange delivery at selected Attebury elevator locations throughout the Texas High Plains.
 Pounds contracts as well as a cash market are available.
 Purchasing will reflect the standard 2-for-1 premium (or discount) for oil content above 40%.
+Current pricing is off the NuSun market in Colby, KS, running about \$11/cwt. for NuSun.
+Call for further information.

-Colorado Mills (Lamar, CO, 719.336.8452) accepts primarily NuSun in Lamar.
-Contracts currently are available for pounds of delivered NuSun at \$12.95/cwt, with a 2-for-1 oil premium above 40%.
+Colorado Mills (Lamar, CO, 719.336.8452) accepts NuSun only in Lamar, CO, and on a limited basis at Oglesby Grain, Dumas.
+Contracts currently are available for pounds of delivered NuSun at board prices relative to the Colby, KS market, with a 2-for-1 oil premium above 40%.
 A 2-for-1 discount applies for oil content of 37-40%, and more discount if below 37% (which is rare).
-Acre-based contracts, which are less risky, are available for about \$0.40/cwt less or \$12.55/cwt.
+Acre-based contracts, which are less risky, have been available in the past.
+Colorado Mills also looks to purchase some open market NuSun this fall if producers are inclined not to contract.